mplodowski/backupmanager-plugin-public/README.md

 Configure how often plugin will run automatic tasks for database backup, application backup and clean old backups actions.

 > **Important note:** For scheduled tasks to operate correctly you must set up the scheduler: https://octobercms.com/docs/setup/installation#crontab-setup

+### Security

+Here you can specify password protection for backups.
+You will be asked to enter this password in order to unzip backup file.

+#### Password

+Remember to use long strings and to keep your password safe – without it you will never be able to open your backup.

+Leave it blank if you want to keep your backup without a password.

+#### Encryption

+Using the *PKWARE/ZipCrypto* crypto gives you the best portability as most operating systems can natively unzip the file – however, ZipCrypto might be weak.
+The Winzip AES-methods on the other hand might require a separate app and/or licence to be able to unzip depending on your OS; suggestions for macOS are [Keka](http://www.kekaosx.com/en/) and [Stuffit Expander](https://itunes.apple.com/us/app/stuffit-expander-16/id919269455).

+> **Important note:** When zipping very large files ZipCrypto might be very inefficient as the entire data-set will have to be loaded into memory to perform the encryption, if the zipped file's content is bigger than your available RAM you will run out of memory.

 ### Cleanup